-19.30 - 21.00 - General hatha yoga, previously at Currie Community Centre, 280 Lanark Road West, EH14 5RU.
-Suitable for all.
+19.30 - 21.00 - General hatha yoga, term finished July 20th.
+Autumn term begins August 31st.
 Likely to continue online for the foreseeable future.
 Contact Bijam for further information.

 Payment per class or reduced rate for block bookings via BACS - details available from Bijam on request.